Olympus 7-14 mm f/2.8 Pro for Micro 4/3

 This is a rectilinear wideangle, not a fisheye.
 Therefore, images do not need to be de-fished, or othervise post-processed to remove fisheye distortions.
 On Olympus (and likely Panasonic) cameras with updated firmware, the camera takes care of correcting any residual geometric distortion of the lens.
 If shooting raw, any good raw processing software that includes this lens in its database will do the same.

 A fisheye must instead introduce geometric distortion in order to project a 180° or more field-of-view onto a flat sensor.
-This is the same reason why it is impossible to produce an undistorted map of the Earth surface on a flat piece of paper.
+This is the same reason why it is impossible to produce an undistorted map of the Earth surface (which is not flat, flatearthers notwithstanding) on a flat piece of paper.
 A fisheye cannot avoid rendering most straight lines as curves (only straight lines that pass through the center of the image are rendered straight).

 The thing that makes images produced with super-wideangles visually different from those of lenses of higher focal lengths is their perspective rendering, not the presence or absence of distortion.
-These lenses emphasize the relative size difference between foreground and background.
+These lenses emphasize the relative size difference between foreground and background, which has nothing to do with geometric distortion.

 To lessen the chance of unpleasant perspective rendering, while you gain experience with these lenses, do the following.
 Once you have enough experience, you will know when to follow these rules, and when to ignore them.